-Our first week in Anthony―a week in which New Mexico’s newest country squire noted in his journal that “My wife is greatly entertained by my enthusiasm for our new surroundings.”―I unpacked, looked, listened, and explored.
+Our first week in Anthony, a week in which Doña Ana County’s newest country squire noted in his journal that “My wife is greatly entertained by my enthusiasm for our new surroundings,” I unpacked, looked, listened, and explored.

-Pleasantly absent was the urban drone―or roar, depending upon my mood―that filled my ears to one degree or another in Albuquerque.
-Only vaguely, and then depending on the wind direction, could I hear the steady rumble of traffic on I-10, some two miles to the east of our house.
+Pleasantly absent was the urban drone―or roar, depending upon my mood―that filled my ears whenever I was outdoors in Albuquerque.
+Only vaguely, and then depending on the wind direction, could I hear the steady rumble of traffic on I-10, some two miles east of our house.

 In this relative quiet, I heard new sounds, particularly those of birds.
-In the pre-dawn hours began the bubbly chirp of dozens of kingbirds in the green mansion of our cottonwood tree.
+In the pre-dawn hours began the bubbly squeaks of dozens of kingbirds in the green mansion of our cottonwood tree.
 I met a new species of dove, plumper than the mourning dove of central New Mexico and possessed of a different call.
 Instead of the mourning dove’s “coo-AHHH coo coo coo,” the white-winged dove inquired, from the power lines overlooking our property, “Who cooks for you?”
 I heard roosters crowing throughout the day.
-And what I originally thought was an elderly lady yelling “Helllllp!” every dawn from a farmhouse a quarter-mile to the northeast, I would soon learn was a peacock.
+And what I originally―and somewhat alarmingly―thought was an elderly lady yelling “Helllll-p!” every dawn from a farmhouse a quarter-mile to the northeast, I would soon learn was a peacock.

 One day I went for the first time to the IGA Feria supermarket in Anthony, Texas.
 There, for all I knew, I was in Mexico.
-I estimated that 98% of its customers were Latino, and a combination of Mexican-American and Mexican.
-(There had to be Mexicans, legal and illegal, in both Anthonys, I concluded, given their economies and proximity to the border.)
-The only two customers I heard speaking English were . . .
-Asian.
+I estimated that 98 percent of its customers were Latino, and of those a combination of Mexican-American and Mexican.
+(There had to be Mexican nationals, legal and illegal, in both Anthonys, I concluded, given the twin towns’ agricultural economies and proximities to the border.)
+The only two customers I heard speaking English were Asian.
 The market’s produce section included something I’d never before seen: cactus leaves, sans spines.

-Row after row of four-inch-high cotton awaited flood irrigation in the huge field that bordered our backyard the cotton was four inches high.
-Indeed, I was fascinated by the four-mile-wide greenbelt that humanity, harnessing the Rio Grande, had created through what was once almost entirely desert; how the river, which ran a mile-and-three-quarters west of our house, spread, through a variety of irrigation systems―canals and ditches―to our part of town.
+In row after row in the huge field that bordered our backyard the cotton was four inches high.
+Indeed, I was fascinated by the four-mile-wide greenbelt that humanity, harnessing the Rio Grande, had created through what was once almost entirely desert; fascinated how the river, which ran a mile-and-three-quarters west of our house, spread, through a variety of irrigation systems―canals and ditches―to our part of town.
 Everywhere there were ditches, some earthen, some concrete, three to four feet deep.
 Some were bone dry.
 Beneath parched skies, water, swiftly moving and lustrous as polished chrome, filled others.
 Some of the earthen ditches were falling into crumbling, eroded neglect.
 Yet these primitive ditches, no doubt dating back scores of years, were still working.
 Their antiquity was stirring, these Roman aqueducts in miniature.

 In my pickup, after driving through the Texas towns of Anthony, Vinton, and Canutillo, I entered the city of El Paso for the second time in my life.
-The twin cities of El Paso, Texas, and Juárez, Chihuahua, Mexico, are separated by the Rio Grande and cupped between the Franklin Mountains of Texas and the Juárez Mountains of Chihuahua.
-Thus, El Paso’s its legendary name and inspired a fabulous Marty Robbins ballad.
+The twin cities of El Paso, Texas, and Juárez, Chihuahua, Mexico, are separated by the Rio Grande and cupped between the Franklin Mountains of Texas and the Juárez Mountains of Chihuahua; thus, a thoroughfare that gave El Paso’s its legendary name and inspired a fabulous Marty Robbins ballad.

-I entered El Paso via Paisano Drive, which, as it skirted the Rio Grande, initially took me through a community named Smeltertown, after an ASARCO copper smelting plant that may have still been in operation―I didn’t know.
-In any event, it was a name that surely made industrialists swell with pride and environmentalists cringe.
+I entered the city via Paisano Drive, which, as it skirted the Rio Grande, initially took me through a community named Smeltertown, after an ASARCO copper smelting plant that may have still been in operation; in any event, a name that surely made industrialists swell and environmentalists cringe.
 To the south, meanwhile, rose Juárez, population one million, its many squat, drab buildings covering small hills seemingly bereft of trees.
 I saw a man on the Juárez riverbank dipping a five-gallon bucket into the Rio―here simply a trashy, languid stream―in order to painstakingly rinse the dust from his little school bus nearby.

 A chain-link fence topped with barbed wire separated Paisano Drive from the Rio Grande.
 On the opposite side of the thoroughfare, another chain-link fence, this one crowned with razor wire, blocked access to the tracks―tempting, no doubt, to a hungering undocumented citizen of Mexico―of the Southern Pacific Railroad’s main line.

 Now began the swarm of United States Border Patrol vehicles variously crawling and scurrying everywhere.
-When not in motion the vehicles were idling, their cabs comfortably air-conditioned, under metal lean-tos at the river’s edge.
-This scene depressed me: Here were armed employees of the United States government darting about with, it seemed to me, the absurd purpose of arresting and deporting people who merely wanted to clean American motel rooms, hoe American onion fields, and pick and sort American chile peppers.
-The simplistic view of a liberal new-arrival, perhaps.
+When not in motion, the vehicles were idling, their cabs comfortably air-conditioned, under metal lean-tos at the river’s edge.
+The scene depressed me: Here were armed employees of the United States government darting about with, it seemed to me, the absurd purpose of arresting and deporting people who merely wanted to clean American motel rooms, hoe American onion fields, and pick and sort American chile peppers.
+The simplistic view of a liberal new-arrival.

 Although considerable stretches of El Paso exhibited signs of poverty and decay, compared to dusty, smoky Juárez, El Paso, with its typically American abundance of steel and glass, gleamed.
-And I’d seen enough of north Texas to know that El Paso’s overwhelming Latino population made El Paso look and feel far more New Mexican than Texan.
+And I’d seen enough of north Texas to know that El Paso’s overwhelming Latino population made the city look and feel far more New Mexican than Texan.

+More days, more impressions.
 Up and down the Mesilla Valley, murals―grand, colorful, ambitious, and frequently honoring Mexican history―graced the walls of even the humblest businesses.
-At Charlie’s, a little Mexican restaurant in Anthony, Texas, a six-by twenty-foot mural on the dining room wall featured a buff, golden, bare-chested man in a giant headdress―undoubtedly Moctezuma II―reclining on a verdant hillside on the outskirts of a many-templed city.
-In his arms swooned a voluptuous woman―undoubtedly one of his wives, concubines, or queens―her full lips about the length of an enchilada from his.
-Elsewhere in the mural a jinete, or horseman―the revolutionary Pancho Villa or Emiliano Zapata?―brandished a rifle.
+At Charlie’s, a little Mexican restaurant in Anthony, Texas, a six-by-twenty-foot mural on the dining room wall featured a buff, golden, bare-chested man in a giant headdress―undoubtedly Moctezuma II―reclining on a verdant hillside on the outskirts of a many-templed city.
+In his arms swooned a voluptuous woman―no doubt one of his wives, concubines, or queens―her full lips about the width of a Chubby’s burrito from his.
+Elsewhere in the elaborate mural, a jinete, or horseman―the revolutionary Pancho Villa or Emiliano Zapata?―brandished a rifle.
 There were iconic images of El Paso and Juárez, including the Santa Fe Street bridge linking the two cities, and the 40-foot-tall limestone statue of Christ atop Sierra de Cristo Rey in Sunland Park, New Mexico, which borders west El Paso.
 On the north wall of the room a smaller mural depicted a humbler scene: the open door of a casa, revealing a cigarillo-smoking hombre reading by lamplight, his hat and dog at his feet.

 Purely commercial art saluting the area’s history was typified by the sign for El Pollo Ranchero, a fast-food restaurant in west El Paso, which depicted a menacing chicken with narrow eyes and―never mind the gender incongruity―a Zapatista mustache.
-Wearing a ten-gallon hat, the feisty bird was armed with two holstered six-guns, and both wings were ready to draw.
-One law-and-order pollo, all right―about to be plucked, chopped, grilled, and served up hot and spicy in a tortilla.
-Delicioso!
+Wearing a ten-gallon hat, this take-no-prisoners fowl was armed with two holstered six-guns, and both wings were ready to draw.
+One law-and-order pollo, all right . . . about to be plucked, chopped, grilled, and served up hot and spicy in a tortilla. ¡Buen provecho!